schlenger/collective-soundworks.github.io/docs/ecosystem.md

 - Plugin hosting

 ::: tip Note
-Most of the time you wont need to install `soundworks` manually, as the application template already takes care of that.
+Most of the time you won't need to install `soundworks` manually, as the application template already takes care of that.
 :::

 ```sh